dntoll/1DV608/Assignments/Assignment_2/README.md

  * Code and presentation is of very good quality
  * No View responsibilities in Model or Controller
  * No Model responsibilities in View or Controller
+ * No Controller responsibilities in View or Model